 Ants

 Ants are one of the most prevalent pests in homes and businesses across the country.
 While they are vital to the ecosystem, helping with soil aeration and acting as natural decomposers, they can quickly become unwelcome invaders.
-Understanding ants—their behavior, types, and the damage they can cause—is crucial in identifying and managing an infestation early.
-This guide provides everything you need to know about ants and how to prevent them from taking over your home or business.
+Understanding the insect, their behavior, types, and the damage they can cause is crucial in identifying and managing an infestation early.
+This guide provides everything you need to know about the pest and how to prevent them from taking over your home or business.

 Get a Free Quote Today!